 Unlike a savings account, once you put your money into a CD, the interest rate doesn’t change.
-If, as I did in the CD above, you open a six-month certificate of deposit at 3.50%, and then interest rates drop to 1.00% (as they did after I opened this account), you still earn 3.50% for the entire term.
+If, as I did in the CD above, you open a six-month certificate of deposit at 3.50 percent, and then interest rates drop to 1.00 percent (as they did after I opened this account), you still earn 3.50 percent for the entire term.

 You may find the best CD rates online, but don’t forget to check your local bank or credit union; my credit union often has competitive rates.
 You can learn more about certificates of deposit (including a few tips and tricks) in the GRS archives.

 So, which of these options is right for you?
-You’re the only one who can make that call.
+You are the only one who can make that call.
 As always, the key is to shop around for an account that fits your current needs.

-- Choose a high-interest checking account if you use your debit card frequently and feel comfortable ditching paper statements.
+Choose a high-interest checking account if you use your debit card frequently and feel comfortable ditching paper statements.
 Once you open the account, pay attention.
-If you find you’re not able to meet the account requirements, don’t hesitate to switch to another option.
+If you find you are not able to meet the account requirements, don’t hesitate to switch to another option.

-- Choose a certificate deposit if you know you won’t need the money for a specific amount of time — or maybe to prevent you from touching the money until you need it.
-(I like Five Cent Nickel’s advice to use parallel CDs or a CD ladder as easy insurance.)
+Choose a certificate of deposit if you know you won’t need the money for a specific amount of time — or maybe to prevent you from touching the money until you need it.
+(I like this advice to use parallel CDs or a CD ladder as easy insurance.)

-- If you’re looking for higher potential returns, can stomach more risk, and are familiar with the world of investing, then look at other options, such as bonds or stocks that pay dividends.
+- If you are looking for higher potential returns, can stomach more risk, and are familiar with the world of investing, then look at other options, such as bonds or stocks that pay dividends.

-You’re probably already familiar with my own set-up.
+You are probably already familiar with my own set-up.
 High-interest checking accounts don’t work for me.
-I tried one for about a year, and my spending habits just didn’t meet the requirements.
+I tried one for about a year and my spending habits just didn’t meet the requirements.
 I don’t think I once qualified for the high interest rate.
-Since learning how to use them two years ago, I have used CDs from time-to-time.
-Right now, for example, I have the money for our upcoming trip to Europe tucked into a CD, where it’s earning a bit of interest until I need the money.
-But, as I’ve mentioned many times, most of my savings is with Capital One 360.
-(That’s not to say that you should choose Capital One 360 — there are plenty of other great options out there.)
+Since learning how to use them two years ago, I have used CDs from time to time.
+Right now, for example, I have the money for our upcoming trip to Europe tucked in a CD, where it’s earning a bit of interest until I need the money.
+But, as I have mentioned many times, most of my savings is with Capital One 360.
+(That is not to say that you should choose Capital One 360 — there are plenty of other great options out there.)